Birkbeck, University of London

 Further innovation through Bluepulse

 A new development at Birkbeck for 2020-21 is to trial Bluepulse with the Students’ Union.
 Through the initial pilot Bluepulse, student class reps are being given access to the system, to gather feedback from students throughout the institution, and aiming to enable rapid responses from the student body and therefore being able to react quickly and effectively.
 By giving student class reps an additional communications tool to ask questions, results are being fed back to staff through the staff-student liaison group or other relationships they have with staff.
 “There are challenges with how staff and students engage with formative evaluation tools effectively so finding a system that we can use consistently across all staff and students is something we are keen on.
 We are excited about utilising Bluepulse,” Garmon said.

-Blue•Bluepulse•Case study•Course evaluations•Student Experience Management•
+Blue•Bluepulse•Case study•Course evaluations•Student insight solutions•